KirigiriX/peak-version-data-bypass/README.md

 This cute little repo hosts a public JSON file used by the Unity game **PEAK** to:

-- 🩷 Check if players have the correct game version
+- 🩷 Bypasses all the version checks
 - 💌 Show friendly update messages and patch notes

 All done in a **graceful**, **lightweight**, and **fully customizable** way!